Stem cell pluripotency and higher-order chromatin structure

 We found that the nuclear proteins Satb1 and Satb2, which function as determinants of higher-order chromatin structure, have opposing roles in the regulation of the pluripotency gene Nanog.
 In particular, Satb1 represses Nanog, whereas the closely related Satb2 protein activates Nanog.

 By studying the subnuclear localization and higher-order chromatin structure of the IgH locus in Satb2-deficient pro-B cells, we anticipate to unravel the molecular basis of Satb2 function in the regulation of higher-order chromatin structure.
-By combining biochemical, imaging and genetic approaches, we are interested in elucidating how Satb proteins functionally organize chromatin via looping and how these proteins contribute to changes in epigenetic marks during stem cell differentiation.
+We combine biochemical, imaging and genetic approaches, to elucidate how Satb proteins functionally organize chromatin.